 If You Go:

 Other seasonal adventures include events associated with Preservation Month in May, which includes the annual Tweed Ride and Vintage Bicycle Show & Swap Meet.
 Those interested in architecture are invited inside during the Historic Interior Home Tour in July or the Christmas Parlour Tour in December.
-And in October, be sure to check out the popular Trolley of Terror spooky tour and Halloween Ghost Walks, both fundraisers for the Monteith House.
+And in October, be sure to check out the popular Trolley of Terror spooky tour and Ghost Walking Tours, both fundraisers for the Monteith House.